-No satellite radio reception is available and "NO SAT" is displayed when the RADIO button is pressed to access satellite radio stations unless optional satellite receiver and antenna are installed and an XM[®] or SIRIUS[TM] satellite radio service subscription is active.
+No satellite radio reception is available and "NO SAT" is displayed when the RADIO button is pressed to access satellite radio stations unless optional satellite receiver and antenna are installed and an XM[®] satellite radio service subscription is active.
 Satellite radio is not available in Alaska, Hawaii and Guam.

 If a compact disc is playing when the RADIO button is pressed, the compact disc will automatically be turned off and the last radio station played will come on.

 The FM stereo indicator ST will illuminate during FM stereo reception.
 When the stereo broadcast signal is weak, the radio will automatically change from stereo to monaural reception.

-TUNE/FOLDER·CAT (tuning) button (Type A and B only):
+TUNE/FOLDER-CAT button: